zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-one-not-condition.md

 However, there is a particularity.
 The `Note` column is not really important and should not trigger an update action if this is the only value that has been modified.

-The update action should only be performed if another values such as the `Name` or `Email` has been modified.
+The update action should only be performed if other values such as the `Name` or `Email` have been modified.

 In summary:

-- If the `Name` or `Email` value is different to the database, the customer can be updated
+- If the `Name` or `Email` value is different from the database, the customer can be updated
 - If the `Name` or `Email` value is equal to the database, the customer cannot be updated

 ## Solution

-The`MatchedAndOneNotCondition` option have 4 solutions to this problem:
+The `MatchedAndOneNotCondition` option has 4 solutions to this problem:

 - [[Action]MatchedAndOneNotConditionExpression](#actionmatchedandonenotconditionexpression)
 - [[Action]MatchedAndOneNotConditionNames](#actionmatchedandonenotconditionnames)